 Good Morning to You Productions is a company owned by independent documentary filmmaker Jennifer Nelson.
 She was working on a documentary about the song’s history when Warner/Chappell Music charged her $1,500 to use the song.
-Nelson argued the song should not be under copyright restrictions, and proceeded to file a lawsuit.
+Nelson argued the song should no Read the rest

 Los Angeles – The copyright struggle over the rights to the most recognized song in the English language is back making news again.
 Good Morning to You Productions Corp. is the lead plaintiff in a class action lawsuit against Warner Music Group which seeks declaratory relief that the song “Happy Birthday” is in the public domain.
 Last week the parties were back in court fighting plaintiffs’ request for a judgment which claims that a copyright for the song may never have been valid in the first place.